paulobueno/pythonic-objects/README.md

     a.
 Both functions receive a function as first argument
     b. `filter()` receives a boolean function
     c. `map()` receives a transformation function
 6. Operator: Native Python commands
     a. `operator.itemgetter(0)` returns the first element of a list
     b.
 There are other operators, broadly used by more advanced programmers
+7. Decorators:
+    a.
+Closure